nenadmarkus/wlrn/README.md

 To run the code, you will need:

-* Torch7 or PyTorch (both are supported);
+* PyTorch;
-* a CUDA-capable GPU, cuDNN;
+* a CUDA-capable GPU;
-* Python with OpenCV (needed for training-data preparation).
+* OpenCV for Python (needed for training-data preparation).

 ## Training

-Follow these steps.
+Follow these steps to learn a descriptor for matching ORB keypoints.

 #### 1. Prepare the training data